simeonradivoev/PlanetarySystem/README.md

 It started as a University project, to create a Planetary System with OpenGL.
 I now use it as a learning tool, for c++ and OpenGL.
 If you want to use any part of this project, feel free.
-If you have questions, feel free to ask, and if i can i will answer.
+If you have questions, feel free to ask, and if I can I will answer.

+I use a custom deferred lighting system (just point lights) as well as [O'Neil Accurate Atmospheric Scattering Shading](http://http.developer.nvidia.com/GPUGems2/gpugems2_chapter16.html).
+I also render transparent objects in another pass, witch is very simple.

+For the GUI I made a simple GUI system using NanoVG graphics, with basic functionality for text input, sliders and buttons.

 ![alt tag](https://raw.githubusercontent.com/simeonradivoev/PlanetarySystem/master/Screenshots/screenshot%206.png)
 ![alt tag](https://raw.githubusercontent.com/simeonradivoev/PlanetarySystem/master/Screenshots/screenshot%204.png)